Sorbonne University Abu Dhabi: Research and innovation

 The research activities at SUAD are conducted in close collaboration with International research institutes and labs in France and in the Gulf region, along with local and international industrial and governmental stakeholders (Veolia, EAD, Anwar Gargash Diplomatic Academy, National archives ....).

 In alignment with Sorbonne Université’s areas, two institutes have been established in Abu Dhabi to support research on artificial intelligence and marine issues.

-The Ocean Institute was established in 2024 and to develop Interdisciplinary and transnational research Institute on ocean issues.
+SUAD announced the Institute for Oceans at COP28 in December 2023.
+The Ocean Institute was established in 2024 to develop interdisciplinary and transnational research on ocean issues.

 Several labs in France and in the region have an antenna, delegate staff at SUAD and active collaborations around research projects.

 Campus and facilities

 Located on Al Reem Island, SUAD's 93,000-square-metre campus features modern classrooms, laboratories, auditoriums, and a library housing the largest collection of French literature in the Gulf region.
 The campus also includes on-site student housing and a sports complex featuring a large sports hall, gymnasium, dance studio, climbing walls, a martial arts room and multiple sports courts.
+The on-campus residences provide accommodation for up to 500 students, with 250 places allocated to male students and 250 to female students, and individual rooms arranged across multiple floors.
+The campus developed through a public-private partnership with Abu Dhabi education authorities, covering the design, construction, financing and non-academic operation of the campus.